Internet-of-People/iop-location-based-network/doc/INSTALL.md

     make

+Assuming you followed the suggested directory structure, you should find executable file `src/iop-locnetd` created under your `build` directory, it is all you need.
-If you also want to install compiled binaries, you have to run
+If you also want to install the software to your system directories, you have to run

     sudo make install